 When a natural disaster gets close to your home and authorities recommend you evacuate, it’s important that you leave immediately.
 Don’t wait to be “ordered” to leave.
-Departing right away can help you avoid being caught in the fire, floods, or road congestion.
+Departing right away—before a mandatory evacuation is declared—can help you avoid being caught in the fire, floods, or road congestion.
 It also means you’ll need to have a plan in place and your evacuation kit ready to go.
 Here are a few tips for packing an emergency supply kit:

 Pack your items in crates or bags you can easily carry.
 You’ll store them in your car but may need to cart them to other locations.